ramki-pvrs/electricalelectronics/README.md

 In Java, semaphores are implemented using the Semaphore class from the java.util.concurrent package.
 In summary, the main difference between Mutex and Semaphore lies in their concurrency control mechanisms: Mutex allows only one thread to access a resource at a time, while Semaphore allows multiple threads to access the resource concurrently, up to a defined limit.
 The choice between them depends on the specific requirements of the application and the level of concurrency needed.

+## Semaphore with ConcurrentLinkedDeque
+- with synchronized keyword, the blocking happens at higher level, not allowing more than one thread to do something (execute tasks)
+- with semaphore and concurrent data structure (instead of List to store and handle producer-consumer store items), multiple threads are allwoed to be inside the store
+- but very low level, it is blocking by concurrent data structure
+- meaning semaphore allows more than one thread, so if two shelves are having items, two consumer threads can try to consume but in a List type store, they both access index 0 to consume, which is NOT GOOD
+- so a concurrent data strcture, to make sure one thread consumes index 0 and the other index 1 of the shelf item (product)

+NOTE: that semaphore just allows five threads (some producers and consumers) to play but after that the content management at the low level stil shd be handled and typically blocking

 - A Mutex, short for "mutual exclusion," is a synchronization primitive used in concurrent programming to control access to shared resources.
 In Java, a Mutex typically refers to the concept of mutual exclusion achieved through various mechanisms such as the synchronized keyword or the Lock interface.